Command Center, Washington DC

 "When you're in my position, Ryan, nothing is inaccessible, or unknown to me."
 Facing Ryan, the man gave a small smile and said, "You have so much potential, Ryan, and I want to give you what your mother most likely wanted for you…a better and brighter future than the one she was currently living in."

-"Who are you, exactly?"
+"Who are you exactly?"
 Ryan asked, very curious for the answer to that question.

 Looking down at the floor of the gazebo, the man said, "I know you don't recognize me because of the beard and hat…but I'm Nathaniel Johnson, former President of the United States of America…and your father."

 Ryan's eyes widened immediately from hearing the man's, the supposed former US President's, answer.
 There was no way that the former President was standing next to him right now, but there was a reason why he looked increasingly familiar.
 Ryan did not watch a lot of news, too busy studying to get the grades that were possible to get accepted to a top-ranking school, but of course he knew who the US President was four years ago.
 And Mr. Johnson was his father?
-What?
+What the hell?

 Taking his hat off to reveal neatly combed graying hair, the man, Mr. Johnson, said, "I'm actually surprised that not one person recognized me…but I guess it was because I wasn't in the public eye very much since…all that happened ten years ago."